quanweiliu/IoTEnabledSmartFarming/README.md

 # IoTEnabledSmartFarming

-LoT for pest detection and weed detection.
+IoT for pest detection and weed detection.